shurushetr/awesome-snapmaker/readme.md

 - **CALIBRATION & PRINTER TUNING**
   - 📝 [Teaching Tech 3D Printer Calibration](https://teachingtechyt.github.io/calibration.html) - the go to for proper calibration.
 Use CAUTION.
   - 📝 [Ellis' Print Tuning Guide](https://ellis3dp.com/Print-Tuning-Guide/) - another awesome resource for calibration, using different approach.
-  - 🔧 [3D Printer Auto Bed Leveling Mesh Visualizer](https://lokspace.eu/3d-printer-auto-bed-leveling-mesh-visualizer/) - you might need to bring the values down (i.e. subtract whole number from data points => +7.1892 to 0.1892) for it to function.
   - 💾 [Calibration shapes](https://github.com/5axes/Calibration-Shapes) - collection of test shapes with Cura plugin to really dial in your printer.
 You can use STLs out of Cura too.
   - 🔧 [retractioncalibration.com](http://retractioncalibration.com/) - tool to dial in your retraction.
 [Discussed here](https://forum.snapmaker.com/t/retraction-calibration-tool/17894).
   - 📝 [3D Print Problems (w/Photos & Solutions)](https://forum.snapmaker.com/t/3d-print-problems-w-photos-solutions/29200) - collection of issues and possible solutions by [@Mxbrnr](https://forum.snapmaker.com/u/Mxbrnr).